Butterfly Host Plants

 As discovered by Rose many years ago, a host plant for Giant Swallowtail butterflies.

 Perennial, zones 3-8.
-A limited amount should be available in June or July.
+A limited amount should be available around mid July.
 Please check back.

 |'Silver Brocade' Artemisia